Skip to content

 Pinned LoadModelRequest On UnloadModelRequest (delayed until no agent uses it).

-OnDemand Implicit: an agent's graph references the model, no prior LoadModelRequest When the last agent that uses it is destroyed.
+OnDemand Implicit: an agent's graph (or voice input / TTS / embedding use) references the model, no prior LoadModelRequest When the last user is destroyed or when the next validated model load sweeps unused OnDemand entries.

 These labels match the client-facing names used in the glossary (pinned retention, on-demand retention).